Saturday, December 31, 2011

 Omega OSL 24

-Apparently the back cover was changed during the pressing.
-The back cover on this album features a track list and Omega catalog.
-I found another image of the back cover online that explains that the band is conducted by Francis Bay, who had made at least 12 records on Omega at that time.
-The cover photo (why I bought the album) was taken by Ray Avery.
+Apparently the back cover was reprinted at some point during the production run.
+The back cover on my copy features a track list and the Omega catalog.
+I found an image of the back cover online that explains that the band featured on this set is conducted by Francis Bay, who had made at least 12 records on Omega at that time.
+The cover photo was taken by Ray Avery.
 The sculpture, by Dupagne, was located in the Belgian Congo Pavilion during the Brussels World's Fair.

 Francis Bay was a Belgian conductor who was noted in the August 8, 1960 Billboard as having "...fashioned a Big Band that stands among the best around today."